TaiMingLu/TPU-Manual/README.md

 ## Overview
 This manual is a guide for using the Google Cloud TPU in Zhuang's group at Princeton University.

+You can access this [slides]{https://docs.google.com/presentation/d/1AaRlwMk87DRO-bsk1o1tqVCVyZC6mI0SCK1FvMya3Hw/edit?usp=sharing} to see general introduction to TPU, Google Cloud, and Jax.

 TPUs are specialized high-performance computing resources optimized for large-scale machine learning workloads.
 We have access to multiple TPU generations and topologies, including v3, v4, v5e, and v6e pods, with both preemptible and on-demand configurations available depending on quota and project access.

 ## Table of Contents